Charles H. Reynolds: Career

 In tribute to his career as a judge and for the many attorneys he trained, he was described as ethical, courteous, humble, honourable and of winning arguments by "nicing them to death".

 He posthumously received the William H. Natcher Award for distinguished service to government, for his dedication to people, integrity and fair dealings.

 Death

-Reynolds died unexpectedly January 27, 1996 aged 71 at the medical center in Bowling Green, Kentucky.
-He was survived by Mary his wife, seven sons, four daughters and 22 grandchildren.
+Reynolds died unexpectedly on January 27, 1996, aged 71 at the medical center in Bowling Green, Kentucky.
+He was survived by his wife Mary, seven sons, four daughters and 22 grandchildren.